jwodder/pyrepo/README.rst

 ^^^^^^^

-- ``--repo-name <name>`` — The name of the new repository; defaults to the repository name used in the project's URL
+- ``--repo-name <name>`` — The name of the new repository; defaults to the repository name used in the project's URL.

+  This option cannot be set via the configuration file.

 ``pyrepo release``